hyunsupul/aesop-core/README.txt

 * NEW - Contributor guidelines
 * FIX - Master branch of ASE is linked correctly to Scrutinizer in readme.md
 * FIX - Typo in 1.6.1 changelog
+* FIX - Fixed a bug where updating a component would send it to the top of the post editor in Firefox - props @etc
-* TWEAK - Removed iframe border around Kickstarter videos
+* TWEAK - Removed iframe border around Kickstarter videos - props @wavetree
+* TWEAK - Fixed image component failing validation - props @wavetree

 = 1.6.1 =
 * FIX - Patched XSS vulnerability with not properly escaping add_query_arg().
 Only an attacker with admin privileges would have been able to take advantage of this vulnerability.